 Pros: they look like human hair; easy to care for; lightweight and comfortable to wear; available in a variety of colours and styles; not as costly as human hair wigs.

-Cons: easily damaged by heat and steam, including blow dryers, hair straighteners, curling irons and heat from ovens, barbeques and steam from dishwashers.
+Cons: easily damaged by heat and steam, including heat from blow dryers, hair straighteners, curling irons, ovens and barbeques, and steam from dishwashers

 Pros: feel natural; durable and long-lasting; can be styled using hair dryers, hair straighteners, curling irons, etc.